sbt/website/src/reference/04-Detailed-Topics/03-Dependency-Management/03-Library-Management.md

     resolvers += "Local Maven Repository" at "file://"+Path.userHome.absolutePath+"/.m2/repository"

-See `Resolvers` for details on defining other types of repositories.
+See [Resolvers][Resolvers] for details on defining other types of repositories.

 ##### Override default resolvers